-It’s no secret that the province of Alberta is home to some stunning lakes.
-Any visitor to Alberta probably “visit beautiful lake” on their list of things to do.
+It’s no secret that there are some stunning lakes in Alberta to visit.
+Any visitor to Alberta probably has “visit beautiful lake” on their list of things to do.

 Whether it’s a lake you can swim in, paddle around, or enjoy from the lakeshore and photograph in the summer, or skate on in the winter one thing is for sure – Alberta has the perfect lake for you.
 It’s unlikely you’ll leave the province unchanged after visiting these mesmerizing bodies of water.

 Here are the best lakes in Alberta.